saintcrossbow/Mini-Recon-Box/readme.md

 Once all payloads are complete, the outbound connectivity is displayed as follows:
 * The first LED (Ethernet) indicates that you can ping outbound based on IPv4
 * The second LED (WLAN) indicates that you can resolve DNS outbound
-* The third LED (Internet) indicates that you can access external webpage
+* The third LED (Internet) indicates that you can access external webpages

-If all three are lit - you good to go!
+If all three are lit you are good to go!